brainTrain/mousefart/README.md

 Description
 -----------

-This plugins causes extreme defecation and flatulence on the mouse (or finger for you touchpad users) onto the unfortunate element.
+This plugins causes extreme defecation and flatulence of your mouse (or finger for you touchpad users) onto the unfortunate element.